ElektraInitiative/libelektra/doc/dev/data-structures.md

        with your `r` from above.
        The ensure a optimal time until success increment the `c` variable with the value from the `opmphmOptC (n)` function, where `n` is the number of elements.

+* `initSeed`: The initial seed set in `OpmphmInit->initSeed`.

+`opmphmOptR (n)` and `opmphmOptC (n)` are heuristic functions constructed through benchmarks.
+Optimal is only one mapping step invocation in 99.5% of the observed cases.
+The benchmarks took arbitrary uniform distributed initial seeds and the heuristic functions are made to work with almost every seed.

 ### The Build